top of page

 “Ah, so you’re the one.
 Editing strawberries into basketballs—using that CRISPR thing.”

 “Something like that,” he chuckled.
-“Never underestimate a well-read Lit major.”
+“Never underestimate a well-read executive assistant.”

 “Any regrets?” she asked.